Inguinal Hernia Repair (TAPP)

 An inguinal hernia is a common condition caused by a weakness in the abdominal wall, which if left untreated can occasionally cause serious complications.
 Following a successful operation, you should no longer have the hernia.
 The operation should prevent you from having any serious complications that a hernia can cause, but does not prevent the hernia from returning or a new one forming.

 You can use your private medical insurance or pay for your Inguinal Hernia Repair (TAPP) treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at either the One Ashford Hospital or One Hatfield Hospital.

 Why One Healthcare